dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 browser, we got the actual response form the web server running inside the container with the right payload.

-An action that only took about a minute to perform in practices took nearly half an hour to explain.
+An action that only took about a minute to perform in practice took nearly half an hour to explain.
 So this should give you some idea how powerful it is to have a Docker in your development environment toolbox.